-All halls are open during Thanksgiving and spring break, but most are closed during the winter break, with the exception of Cutler Apartments and the Sustainable Village.
+All halls are open during Thanksgiving and spring break, but most are closed during the winter break, with the exception of Cutler apartments.
 All students living on campus in the fall and spring are eligible to remain on campus over the winter break provided they apply to do so and pay the winter break fee.
 Space is limited and is available on a first-come, first-served basis.
-The winter break fee for Cutler Apartments and the Sustainable Village is included in the fall semester rates.
+The winter break fee for Cutler apartments is included in the fall semester rates.
 Food service is not available during the winter and spring breaks.
 Summer housing assignments are made through Residence Life.

 Employee, Family and Graduate Housing